 We are currently accepting applications for the Spring 2022 cohort.
-Apply by November 12, 2021 for full consideration!
+Please apply as soon as possible.

 Former UNI students: The online application requires logging in with your CatID credentials.
 If you have forgotten your username or passphrase, contact us at CESP-Consult@uni.edu or 800-772-1746 and let us know that you are interested in applying for the Advanced Studies Certificate in Superintendency program.

 Contact us at 800-648-3864 or Distance@uni.edu for assistance.
 Additional resources are also available from the UNI Graduate College.

 Required application materials can be attached (in .pdf format) to the application at the time of or after submission or sent directly to the Office of Admissions.